* This is the Professional Version. *

 Consider inducing delivery if there is fetal compromise, infection, or evidence of fetal lung maturity or if gestational age is > 34 wk.

-If delivery is not indicated, treat with bed rest, antibiotics, and, to accelerate fetal lung maturity, corticosteroids.
+If delivery is not indicated, treat with bed rest and antibiotics.

 Drug NameSelect Brand Names